Evertras/go-interface-mock-demo/README.md

-# go-interface-mock-demo
+# Mocking external packages in Go

-Quick demonstration of how to use Go interfaces to mock existing concrete libraries.
+Quick demonstration of how to use Go interfaces to mock third party packages that only provide concrete implementations, not interfaces.

 There is an example concrete package in [pkg/external/concrete](pkg/external/concrete).
 It contains some client that does two useful things: hack servers and mine bitcoins.